Welcome to Roger Russell's

 How Fast Is Your Audio System?

 Many years ago, Harman-Kardon began emphasizing the importance of square wave response in audio electronics.
 Today, the term "square wave" is no longer being used but a more obscure term called "fast" is used.
 Capacitors, speakers and amplifiers, etc. are referred to as being fast or perhaps slow.
 The implication that something might be slow in today's world of faster computers would be undesirable.
 Fast computer processing time is, in fact, desirable.
-Audio system response and hearing requirements are something entirely different.
+Audio system response and hearing requirements can be something entirely different.

 A square waveform rises infinitely fast, holds at constant amplitude and then falls infinitely fast to an equal negative value, holds at constant amplitude and then rises infinitely fast to repeat over again.
 A square wave signal can be generated electronically and can cover a frequency range from of 20Hz to 20kHz or even wider.
 It can be applied to a preamplifier, power amplifier or other audio equipment and the resulting output observed on an oscilloscope.

 As a rule, the bandwidth of an amplifier that will reproduce a good looking square wave must extend from 1/10th of the fundamental frequency of a test square wave to 10 times its frequency.
-For example, if an amplifier passes a 2000 Hz square wave without distortion, the amplifier can be assumed flat from at least 200 to 20,000 Hz.
+For example, if an amplifier passes a 2000 Hz square wave without distortion, the amplifier should have flat response and be free from phase shift or oscillation from at least 200 to 20,000 Hz.
+But what if a 20kHz square wave is applied?
+Should the amplifier output also be a square wave?
+The fundamental is 20kHz, third harmonic is 60kHz and the 5th harmonic is 100kHz..
+Tests indicate that we don't hear pure tones beyond 20kHz.

-Gordon Gow at McIntosh pointed out that acoustic square waves do not exist in nature.
-Even if they did exist, they couldn't propagate through air, which is a differentiating medium.
+However, Gordon Gow at McIntosh pointed out that acoustic square waves do not exist in nature.
+Even if they did exist, he claimed that they could not propagate through air, which is a differentiating medium.
 At one time we investigated what we thought to be some things like a pistol shot, wooden block and spark gap.
 A 1/4" Bruel & Kjaer 4135 microphone having response to 100kHz was used along with a Tektronix storage oscilloscope to display the rise time.
 Perhaps the most promising was striking two small pins together directly in front of the microphone.
 Fast rise times shorter than 12 microseconds just weren't there.
 That's the rise time of a 20kHz pure tone or sine wave and represents 1/4 of the wavelength at that frequency.

 Loudspeaker Advertising 1930